DRAWNGS 2014/2020, watercolor on paper, New York

-As a sculptor I started to use silicon because I was fascinated by this material and it strongly reminded me of the nature of New York city, where I live.
+As a sculptor I started to use silicon because I was fascinated by this material and it strongly reminded me the nature of New York city, where I live.
 In this city, everything seems so organic like you are in the jungle but everything is man made - often a toxic prototype of our existence.
-Silicone was a perfect material.
-I could shape it and work with it almost like a drawing, it looks completely organic and reminds me of a fragment of wild nature.
+Silicone and it's material properties was a perfect choice.
+I could shape it the way I want it and also work with it almost like a drawing, it looks completely organic and reminds me of a wild nature fragment.
 Except it's not organic at all.
-It has become my favorite material that fulfills all my desires.
+It has became my favorite material that fulfills all my desires.

 I love the process of working with it.
 At the beginning it's really almost like a 3D drawing, then comes the sculpting part, when you shape it and the final step is painting and coloring the final piece

 I have been playing with the idea of making masks and face coverings for a very long time and these ones were exhibited at Scope , Nyc, 2020.

 It started in 2014 with my first experimental film which was projected at Manhattan Bridge.

 As a main and only one character in that film I wanted to hide my face so I created my first mask.
 It got a lot of attention and since then the masks has became an important part of my work.

 I found a lot of freedom in making and using these pieces in my performances or short films.
 Mask gives you a freedom to express yourself without to be self-doubting and afraid of any judgment.